Quantum tomography explains quantum mechanics

-The state of the beam will become correspondingly complex.
-Indeed, the space representing classical light unrestricted in a region of free space is an infinite-dimensional state space, namely the space of all smooth solutions of the free Maxwell equations in this region.
-The quantities whose quantum value is observable are therefore linear operators on this space.

-The notion of a quantum beam must be generalized in the same way when the conditions for the geometric optics approximation are not satisfied.
-Again, the state space will become much bigger, typically infinite-dimensional.

-The dimension of the state space of a quantum system determines how well we can determine a quantum state experimentally, since the work for quantum tomography scales stronger than linearly with this dimension.
-Thus in high (and even more in infinite) dimensions, quantum tomography becomes approximate even beyond the error introduced by the limited accuracy of statistical expectations, as it requires to truncate a large (or even infinite) basis of this space to a small, manageable dimension.
-This is done by limiting the energy range within which the quantum representation is accurately modeled, and living with the resulting modeling and prediction errors.

-The other idealization we used was stationarity.
+An idealization we used most of the time was stationarity.
 So far, we only considered {\em stationary} beams since their statistical properties are independent of time, hence can be probed in principle with arbitrary accuracy.
-While stationary quantum systems constitute the most important building blocks for the theoretical and experimental analysis of quantum phenomena they only describe the short-time behavior of real systems.
+While stationary quantum systems constitute the most important building blocks for the theoretical and experimental analysis of quantum phenomena, they only describe the short-time behavior of real systems.